 If I were at home all day, this obsession would exhaust itself in a day, allowing me to get back to the business of making rather than playing.
 Because I work, however, this process can easily take a week of mornings and evenings.

-When I received a box full of Maxi Bonbon from Scheepjes, that is exactly what happened: one whole week (so far) of playing around!
+When I received a box full of Maxi Bonbon from Scheepjes (now relabeled Sweet Treat), that is exactly what happened: one whole week (so far) of playing around!
 Far from being unproductive,though, this ‘playing’ actually stimulates my mind and I find myself thinking of so many new patterns and/or projects.

 When I received the yarn, I unpacked every single ball (outside on the concrete, because our carpets don’t inspire me at all) and started playing around with different colour combinations.